front-end-intermediate/session-11/readme.md

 }
 ```

-Pass props to the Pirate component from App
+Pass the store to the Pirate component via props from App

 ```js
 class App extends React.Component {